mcellteam/cellblender_tutorials/visualize_plot.rst

 Visualize and Plot the Output
 *********************************************

-In this section, we will run MCell on the MDL that we annotated in the previous section.
-This will generate visualization and reaction data (i.e. molecule counts), which we will then examine using CellBlender and some plotting software.
+At the end of the last section, we ran MCell on the MDL that we annotated.
+This generated visualization and reaction data (i.e. molecule counts), which we will now examine using CellBlender and some plotting software.

 .. _visualize_molecules: